CS 223 -- Random Processes and Algorithms

 Objectives

 The goal of this course is to provide you with a solid foundation in the basic techniques used to analyze randomized algorithms and probabilistic processes.
-The course is designed for advanced undergraduates with an appropriate theory background (such as CS 124) and first year graduate students.
+The course is designed for roughly a first/second year graduate student; advanced undergraduates with an appropriate theory background (such as strong performance in CS 124 and/or Stat 110) may also be ready for the class.
 Graduate students in disciplines outside theory are welcome and encouraged to take the course.
-The course will primarily be lecture-based, although we will also read and discuss some research papers.
+The course will be a mix of textbook reading, lectures, and reading and discussion of research papers.
+The goal will be to move as quickly as possible from talking about topics at the textbook level to seeing how they are applied in research problems.
+We aim to emphasize applications outside of theory, looking at how the techinques come up in networking, Internet algorithms, CS-economics settings, and so on.

 Course content